Kodachrome: Decline and discontinuation

 Later color transparency films, such as Agfachrome, Anscochrome, Fujichrome and Kodak's own Ektachrome used simpler, quicker, and more accessible color development processes.
 Their higher film speeds also eroded Kodachrome's market share, as the quality of competing films improved over time.
 As digital photography reduced the demand for all film after 2000, Kodachrome sales further declined.
 On June 22, 2009, Kodak announced it would no longer manufacture Kodachrome film, citing declining demand.
 During its heyday, many Kodak and independent laboratories processed Kodachrome, but by 2010, only one Kodak-certified facility remained: Dwayne's Photo in Parsons, Kansas.
 On July 14, 2010, it was announced that the last roll of Kodachrome manufactured had been developed by Dwayne's for photographer Steve McCurry, a National Geographic photographer.
 McCurry had asked Kodak for the last roll in stock, then went out on his own to use that roll.
-Although McCurry retains ownership of the slides, prints of the 36 exposures are permanently housed at the George Eastman House in Rochester, New York and most of the pictures have been published on the Internet by Vanity Fair magazine.
+Although McCurry retains ownership of the slides, prints of the 36 exposures are permanently housed at the George Eastman House in Rochester, New York and most of the pictures have been published online by Vanity Fair magazine.